ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   you have to send the ``Scan`` command to the TMC.
 To do so you can, again, use the facade method.
-This way, if in future the ``Scan`` command changes, the dependencies will be more explicit and the places you have to update will be less.
+This way, if in future the ``Scan`` command changes, the dependencies will be more explicit and you will have less code to change.

 - **Use in the "THEN" steps**: finally, you have to check that the scan has been performed correctly and all the involved sub-systems are in